 There are foods you need to avoid as an ulcer patient and it is very important to identify those foods.
 Furthermore, it is not just enough to identify them, but you should endeavour to stay away from these foods.
-A stomach ulcer patient, you need to understand what causes ulcer and the pains that come with it.
+A stomach ulcer patient, you need to understand what causes ulcers and the pains that come with it.
 We will briefly describe them in this article before talking about foods you should stay clear of.

 A Little Information On Stomach Ulcer

 WebMD describes Peptic ulcer disease as painful sores or ulcers in the lining of the stomach or first part of the small intestine, called the duodenum.
 Yes, it can be really painful.
 I know because I have seen people suffer from it.
-You can click on the WebMD link to read more on the condition, its causes and all symptoms.
+You can click on the WebMD link to read more on the condition, its causes, and all symptoms.

-This article does not intent to treat your ulcer.
-I suppose you must have seen a medical doctor that confirmed you have ulcer and probably has medications for it — as well as dos and don’ts.
+This article does not intend to treat your ulcer.
+I suppose you must have seen a medical doctor that confirmed you have an ulcer and probably has medications for it — as well as dos and don’ts.
 This will help you manage your peptic ulcer.
 What we intend to do here is show you foods you should avoid if you are a peptic ulcer patient.
 Of course, and why you should avoid them.

 Which Foods Should Ulcer Patients Avoid & Why?